rodolfoba/cargotracker-quarkus/README.md

-# Eclipse Cargo Tracker - Applied Domain-Driven Design Blueprints for Jakarta EE
+# Cargo Tracker - Applied Domain-Driven Design Blueprints for Quarkus

 ## Overview

-The project demonstrates how you can develop applications with Jakarta EE using widely adopted architectural best practices like Domain-Driven
+The project demonstrates how you can develop applications with Quarkus Platform using widely adopted architectural best practices like Domain-Driven
 Design (DDD).
-The project is directly based on the well known original [Java DDD sample application](http://dddsample.sourceforge.net) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus.
-The cargo example actually comes from Eric Evans' seminal book on DDD.
-The original application is written in Spring, Hibernate and Jetty whereas the application is built on Jakarta EE.
+The project is directly based on the well known original [Java DDD sample application](http://dddsample.sourceforge.net) developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus and the [Eclipse Cargo Tracker](https://eclipse-ee4j.github.io/cargotracker/) powered by JakartaEE at.
+The cargo example actually comes from
+Eric Evans' seminal book on DDD.
+The original application is written in Spring, Hibernate and Jetty whereas the application is built on Quarkus.

 The application is an end-to-end system for keeping track of shipping cargo.
 It has several interfaces described in the following sections.